SeaHogs/tp/docs/UserGuide.md

 ![Timetable1](images/timetable1.png)

-This feature allows the user to visualise the appointment throughout the day.
+This feature allows you to visualise the appointment throughout the day.

 The right part of the timetable (marked by green box) is a visual representation of the appointment for today.
-Each appointment is represented by a blue box with patient's name and nric.
+Each appointment is represented by a blue box with the patient's name and NRIC.
 If the box is large enough, it will also display the appointment's start time.
 The height of the box represents the time length of the appointment.

-The left part of the timetable (marked by purple box) is a calendar view with agendas for the current day.
-The complete information for the apopintment can be found in the agenda view, including the patient's name, nric, and the start time and end time of the appointments.
+The left part of the timetable (marked by purple box) is a calendar view with agendas for the month including the current day.
+The complete information for the appointment can be found in the agenda view, including the patient's name, nric, and the start time and end time of the appointments.
 <div style="page-break-after: always;"></div>

-The three buttons on the top left of the timetable (marked by yellow box) allows user to adjust which day to look at using mouse.
+The three buttons on the top left of the timetable (marked by yellow box) allow you to adjust which day to look at by using your mouse.

 1. `Today` button will show the timetable of the current day.
-2. `<` button will show the timetable of the previous day.
+2. `<` button will show the timetable for the previous day.
-3. `>` button will show the timetable of the next day.
+3. `>` button will show the timetable for the next day.

-The timetable also support changing the view using keyboard shortcuts.
+The timetable also supports changing the view using keyboard shortcuts.
-1. `Ctrl + P` will show the timetable of the previous day.
+1. `Ctrl + P` will show the timetable for the previous day.
-2. `Ctrl + N` will show the timetable of the next day.
+2. `Ctrl + N` will show the timetable for the next day.
 3. `Ctrl + T` will show the timetable of the today.

 It is worth noting that the left calendar view (marked by purple box in the above image) is only shown when the left panel size is large enough (i.e. larger than 700 pixels).
-If the calendar is not currently showing, users can resize the panel by dragging the divider in the middle of the application.
-The divider is highlighted in **green color** in the following two images below.
+If the calendar is not currently showing, you can resize the panel by dragging the divider in the middle of the application.
+The divider is highlighted in **green** in the following two images below.

 ![Timetable without calendar](images/timetable3.png)